Delayed Action: Cast

+Production

+It was shot at Twickenham Studios in London with sets designed by the art director Wilfred Arnold.

 Critical reception

+The Monthly Film Bulletin wrote: "The confused and ragged script leaves many points of this improbable story unexplained.
+Both production and acting are unconvincing, and for a thriller the film is remarkably lacking in thrills."

+Kine Weekly wrote: "Cock-and-bull cameo crime melodrama. ...
+Wildly incredible and all loose ends, it fails to make sense, let alone carry conviction.
+Third-rate quota second."

-TV Guide wrote, "robbers pay suicidal writer Ayres to confess to their crime and kill himself should their scheme fail.
+TV Guide wrote, "Robbers pay suicidal writer Ayres to confess to their crime and kill himself should their scheme fail.
 An interesting premise in an otherwise dull movie."

-Radio Times noted, "the prolific B-team of Monty Berman and Robert S Baker were the brains behind this moody little thriller.
+Radio Times noted, "The prolific B-team of Monty Berman and Robert S Baker were the brains behind this moody little thriller.
 There's a hint here of the ingenuity that would lead to their TV success with such series as The Saint and Randall and Hopkirk (Deceased)."